Abdallah-Ehab/compiler-task/README.md

 Run the `code editor.py` file to run the code editor and put your input inside the text box window.

 ![Testcase Example](assets/image.png)
-The program outputs the token in a list containing a tuple of matches.

 ![Output Image](assets/image2.png)